williammichaelcaldwell/resume/README.md

 #### Sept 1995 – May 1998
 Sold insurance for Design Benefit Plans (Health and Life Insurance), securities for Interstate Johnson Lane (a full service securities brokerage), and office copier and printing equipment for a Xerox Corp. licensed dealer, including two weeks of training at the once-famous Xerox University in Leesburg, VA.

-Additional Info: Please ask for any additional details desired.
+Additional Info: Please ask for any additional details.